Performance Measures Report Card

 Operating reserves as % of own source of revenue

-Tax Supported: During 2014, there was a slight decline year over year on the tax‐supported ratio although the balance is still approximately half of what is targeted.
+Tax Supported: During 2015, there was a slight increase year over year on the tax-supported ratio although the balance is still approximately half of what is targeted.
 Given that it is still considerably under the target position and would not be sufficient to manage the impact of a significant emergency situation, staff has highlighted this as a ratio that needs attention and corrective action.

 Capital reserve fund contributions as % of asset value and % of depreciation

-Tax Supported: During 2014, the tax‐supported capital contributions as a percentage of total assets and depreciation increased slightly year over year.
-The increase in development charge contributions compared to depreciation was the main reason for this improvement as capital contributions to reserves went down.
+Tax Supported: During 2015, the tax-supported capital contributions as a percentage of depreciation fell below the target of 1:1.
+Lower than expected capital spending compared to depreciation was the main reason for this decrease.

 Non-tax supported: For both ratios, the City continues to be on target and in a healthy range for annual contributions for capital infrastructure.